Mountain Top Library

 Its spacious interior is like a communal living room, where lounge seats, work tables, bookcases, toys, and frequently, free coffee and snacks, sprawl out and beckon.
 Illuminated by a stained glass window on the front-facing wall, the library seems to sanctify the everyday.

 We were awestruck by this unique library during our first visit in the summer of 2024.
-As we wandered the space, we were fortunate to meet Jaki Elmo-Emel, the library director.
-Almost immediately, it was clear that Mountain Top deserved an ambitious and beautiful project.
+As we wandered the space, we were fortunate to meet Jacqueline Elmo-Emel, the remarkable library director.
+It was immediately clear that Mountain Top deserved an ambitious and beautiful project.

 Over the following year, we had numerous conversations with Jaki to discuss potential spaces and concepts for a Processing Collapse artwork.
 One day, she mentioned a need for increased space to house the non-circulating local history collection.
 We saw the amazing materials stashed in a staff office, including atlases, maps, local publications, and guides to the Catskills.
 We began to wonder how our work might host and engage with local history.